benitodarder/benitodarder/README.md

 - 👋 Hi, I’m @benitodarder
 - 👀 I’m interested in coding, clean and readable over obfuscated...
-- 🌱 I’m currently learning whatever it takes to improve my skills
+- 🌱 I’m currently learning whatever it takes to improve my skills, and using Github to keep the simple basic examples of different languages/libraries/frameworks...
+To quickly build a test when needed.
 - 💞️ I’m looking to collaborate on anything that could fit in my schedule
 - 📫 How to reach me?
 Easily in linkedin with same user name